smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Security and Access Control.md

 9. [Conclusion](#conclusion)

 ## Introduction
 This document provides a comprehensive analysis of the security and access control mechanisms implemented in the smart-logs repository.
 The system is designed to ensure robust database security, enforce strict access policies, and maintain compliance with data protection regulations.
 The architecture incorporates encryption at rest, secure connection handling, authentication protocols, tenant isolation, and comprehensive audit trail generation.
 The enhanced client plays a central role in enforcing access policies, preventing injection attacks through parameterized queries, and managing secure database operations.
 Recent updates have enhanced the alert persistence system by integrating the EnhancedAuditDb client and configuration management, improving the security and reliability of monitoring operations.
+Additionally, the system now includes organization role management with Redis caching and PostgreSQL persistence, providing fine-grained access control for multi-tenant environments.

 ## Project Structure
 The repository follows a monorepo structure with multiple applications and packages organized under the `apps` and `packages` directories.
 The core security components are primarily located in the `packages` directory, specifically within `audit-db`, `audit`, and `auth`.
 The `apps` directory contains various application implementations including web, native, server, and documentation.
 The structure supports modular development with clear separation of concerns, enabling independent development and deployment of security-critical components.